thejsway/thejsway/README.md

 * **Beginner-friendly yet comprehensive**.
 From the very basics of programming up to full-stack web development, a lot of topics are covered in a simple and accessible way.
 No prior knowledge needed!
 * **Standards-aligned**.
 From start to finish, the book enforces good programming habits, embraces the ubiquitous JavaScript tools [ESLint](http://eslint.org) and [Prettier](https://github.com/prettier/prettier) and closely follows the popular [AirBnb Style Guide](https://github.com/airbnb/javascript).
 * **Future-proof**.
 It is entirely written using the recent ES2015 syntax, avoiding awkwardnesses from the past.
-* **Practical**.
+* **Hands-on**.
 No real learning happens without practicing!
 Each chapter is accompanied by a series of exercises to put your newly acquired skills into action.
-A three-part project will guide you in the creation of a complete social news web application.
+A three-part project will guide you in the creation of a social news web application.
 * **Easy to follow**.
 Code along directly in your browser or build a great JavaScript development environment on your local machine.

 This repository contains the book manuscript files, free to read for everyone.
 Your [contributions](CONTRIBUTING.md) are most welcome.